Antvirf/antvirf.github.io/content/posts/nginx-ingress-oauth2.md

 +++
 author = "Antti Viitala"
-title = "Protecting kubernetes with OAuth2 Proxy and NGINX Ingress controller" date = "2022-10-03" description = "Basic guide on how to configure the OAuth2 proxy + NGINX Ingress controller using GitHub as the identity provider to protect kubernetes endpoints from public access." tags = [
+title = "Protecting kubernetes with OAuth2 Proxy and NGINX Ingress" date = "2022-10-03"
+description = "Basic guide on how to configure the OAuth2 proxy + NGINX Ingress controller using GitHub as the identity provider to protect kubernetes endpoints from public access." tags = [